0xCook1e/0xCook1e.github.io/_posts/HackHavoc/2024-09-09-hackhavoc-osint.md

 *Let's see if you caught that.*

 So I searched for Cybermaterials newsletter and found a newsletter on linkedin.
-After going through a few of the newsletter I found which had the flagand the article about the Netflix Leak.
+After going through a few of the newsletter I found which had the flag and the article about the Netflix Leak.

 ![news](/assets/posts/hackhavoc/osint1.png)